learninglab-dev/the-resources/data/work/realityLab-unity-scripting-tutorials.md

 **Change Object Color on Mouse Click.** Make an object change color when you click the mouse *anywhere on the screen*.

-**Make Text Appear on Mouse Click.** Make a text box or similar po
+**Make Text Appear on Mouse Click.** Make a text box or similar pop up when you click on a *specific object* in the game world.

 ## Making Things Happen on Collision

 **Print Message on Collision with Object.** Get Unity to send you a message in the debug log whenever your controller runs into an object in the game world.

 **Play Sound on Collision with Object.** Get Unity to play a sound effect, dialogue clip, song, etc. when your controller runs into an object or zone in the game world.

-## Printing Messages with Common Inputs
-Learn how to print messages to the console using three common forms of input (keyboard press, mouse click, and collision).
-Useful for debugging, and as a first step / foundation for most other scripts.

-## Coding Other Outputs
-Learn how to code outputs other than message printing.
-Any of these outputs should be combinable with any of the inputs covered (keyboard, mouse, and collision) - the following combinations are merely examples.

-**[KEYBOARD]**

-**[MOUSE]**

-**[COLLISION]**

 ## Other Resources
 **[The Unity Scripting Troubleshooter.](https://harvard.az1.qualtrics.com/jfe/form/SV_0Drc0IHiLqermkt)** Code not working?
 Work through your problem with the aid of this troubleshooting tool to catch the most common kinds of coding errors.